Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

-Optimization of the display server settings for good visual timing is achieved by following the Linux instructions in ">> help SyncTrouble"
+Optimization of the display server settings for good visual timing is achieved by following the Linux instructions in ">> help SyncTrouble" and by running the helper scripts `XOrgConfCreator` and `XOrgConfSelector` to automatically create and install optimized xorg.conf configuration files for the X-Server.
+This is especially useful for hybrid graphics laptops and multi-display setups.

 [1]: /download#linux
 [2]: http://neuro.debian.net